Abe plan for land-attack counterpunch could mark major military shift for Japan

 Therefore, proponents say, Japan’s laws will not need to change.
 During his eight years in office, Abe pushed for but failed to achieve his goal of revising the post-war constitution’s pacifist Article 9.

-Japan’s National Security Council, which Abe leads and includes key cabinet officials, including Suga, will meet Friday to discuss defence strategy.
+Japan’s National Security Council, which Abe leads and includes key cabinet officials, including Suga, convened on Friday and said in a statement it would formulate a new national security strategy by the end of the year.

+“There is a question of whether intercepting attacks alone is sufficient to protect peace, lives and people’s livelihoods,” it said in the statement.

 U.S.-made BGM-109 Tomahawk cruise missiles would be an option for land-attack weapons, said Katsutoshi Kawano, who until last year was Japan’s most senior military officer, the Chairman of Self Defense Forces Chief of Staffs.